Russia: Police detain thousands at pro-Navalny protests | DW | 23.01.2021

 Protests demanding the release of Kremlin critic Alexei Navalny erupted in cities across Russia on Saturday, with a demonstration in Moscow extending into the evening.

-Of those, at least 850 people were detained in the capital Moscow and a further 300 in St Petersburg.
+Of those, at least 940 people were detained in the capital Moscow and over 350 in St Petersburg.

-DW's Russia correspondent Emily Sherwin reported that despite the arrests, protesters in Moscow continued to move the local of their protest.

-Navalny's wife, Yulia Navalnaya, was among those detained in Moscow.
-Navalnaya posted a picture of herself inside a police van on her Instagram account, complaining that the lack of light made for a bad photograph.
-She was later released from police detention, according to Navalny's Anti-Corruption Foundation.

-Police called the rallies illegal and said that they would be "immediately suppressed."
+Ahead of the demonstrations, police warned that they would be "immediately suppressed."

 Navalny was arrested on his return to Russia from Germany on January 17, following a near-fatal poisoning with a nerve agent.